robin-cls/fcollections/docs/implementations/l2_lr_ssh.md

 Combination of both sides is not yet possible.
 Moreover, keep in mind that position coordinates may include invalids which can break geo-plots.
 ```

-## Query detailed information

-Detailed information on the filters and reading arguments can be found in the
-``query`` methods

-{meth}`fcollections.implementations.NetcdfFilesDatabaseSwotLRL2.query`